Rated 5 out of 5

 If you’d like to book any lovely treatments in advance, please make a note in the special requirements on the booking page or inform a sales adviser over the phone.

-There are two yurts on site (sleeping up to 4 guests each) so if you'd like book the whole site you can also book Larch, for a special group getaway or speak to adviser (01348 830 922).
+There are two yurts on site (sleeping up to 4 guests each) so if you'd like book the whole site you can also book Larch, for a special group getaway or speak to an adviser (01348 830 922).

-children on request only, unless both yurts are booked together.
+Children on request only, unless both yurts are booked together.

 Sycamore and Larch benefit from their own private outside space with gorgeous uninterrupted views into the historical Quebec wood.
 This is the perfect place to look out for local wildlife, such as the Fallow, Roe and Muntjac deer, various species of frogs, not to mention the rare Great Crested Newt which is native to Dereham.